Polytoria/Docs/docs/static-classes/Http/Functions/Delete.md

 # Delete
 ### Description
-Send a HTTP DELETE request to specific URL
+Sends a DELETE request to the specified url.

 Function of [Http](../../)